 This treatment is relatively new and, as a result, there isn’t much research to support its effectiveness.
-That said, some studies have shown it to be a simple, cost effective treatment option.
+That said, have shown it to be a simple, cost effective treatment option.

 PRP therapy involves several sessions within a four to six week period with maintenance every four to six months.

 - scar tissue or calcification at injection points